PROGRAM OFFERING

 1. The educational philosophy is well articulated and communicated to all stakeholders

 CM’s educational philosophy is ‘student-centered’.
 Therefore, all teaching and learning activities aim to transfer specific and in-depth knowledge to students, encouraging them to discover the impact of the acquired knowledge in a more general setting in engineering practice and motivating them to self-awareness and self-development of their knowledge.
-The crucial points underlying this educational philosophy are that students must learn to identify the problems arising in real-world engineering practices and find out the optimal solutions to a given problem.
+The crucial points underlying this educational philosophy are that students must learn to identify the problems arising in real-world engineering practices and find the optimal solutions to a given problem.

-The educational philosophy has been well articulated to the stakeholders, particularly lectures and students.
+The educational philosophy has been well articulated to the stakeholders, particularly lecturers and students.
 CM’s and IU’s lecturers have been trained in teaching methods to bring this educational philosophy into all their teaching activities.
 During the orientation week and at the beginning of the courses, students are introduced to learning approaches based on this educational philosophy.
 Before technical concepts, instructors present syllabi and discuss the course’s contents, textbooks, learning outcomes, grading scheme, and links to previous courses to prepare students with starting knowledge.
 Their impacts in both academic and practical situations motivate students to study new courses.

 Students are convinced to learn actively, think independently, and work collaboratively in a group.
 In and out of the classroom, questions and discussions are always encouraged.
-Apart from theoretical studying, all students must acquire hand-on experience in the laboratory and work site.
+Apart from theoretical studying, all students must acquire hands-on experience in the laboratory and work site.

 1. Teaching and learning activities are constructively aligned to the achievement of the expected learning outcomes